ezsystems/ezpublish-docker/README.md

  - You need to manually import the database from the php-cli container ( see chapter "Running php-cli and mysql commands" ) This needs to be done after all images and containers has been created ( after you have executed "vagrant up" or "./fig.sh up -d" )
    For convenience, you should also place the database dump in volumes/ezpublish so you may easily access it from the php-cli container
+- Copy files/fig.config-EXAMPLE to files/fig.config ( and set the environment variables in files/fig.config according to your needs ).

 ### Vagrant specific procedures
 - Ensure you have the following tools installed on our computer:
  - Vagrant 1.6+ (http://vagrantup.com)
  - VirtualBox 4.3.12+ (http://www.virtualbox.org)
 - Copy files/vagrant.yml-EXAMPLE to files/vagrant.yml.
 Then adjust settings in .yml file as needed
-- In fig.yml, make sure "START_ETCD=no"
+- In files/fig.config, make sure "START_ETCD=no"
 - In files/fig.config, make sure "FIX_EXECUTION_PATH=/"
 - If you want to run etcd :
  - Copy files/user-data-EXAMPLE to files/user-data and provide a discovery token as instructed in the file